"Don't learn to code" is bad advice

 - As if you manage your time so perfectly that learning to code would steal precious hours from other learning - rather than, you know, eating into your Netflix or social media time.

-- As if endlessly doom-scrolling through X, fueling your anxiety with predictions about the future while numbing your mind, is any better than pulling yourself together and learning something new.
+- As if endlessly doom-scrolling through X, fueling your anxiety with predictions about the future while numbing your mind, is any better than pulling yourself together and learning ANYTHING new.

-- As if a CEO developing an AI solution would have a god-like, perfectly unbiased, and objective take on the future of human coding.
+- As if a godsend CEO developing an AI solution would have a perfectly unbiased, down-to-earth take on the near future of human coding.

 - As if delegating all your cognitive skills to AI won’t make your existence miserable.